tainacan/tainacan-wiki/dev/repository-items.md

 You can also use a mapped property, such as name and description, as an argument and it will be mapped to the appropriate WP_Query argument

-The second paramater specifies from which collections item should be fetched.
+The second parameter specifies from which collection items should be fetched.
 You can pass the Collection ID or object, or an Array of IDs or collection objects

 @param array $args WP_Query args || int $args the item id